Samuel Davies (clergyman): Final days

-Davies's own term as president also proved short—he died in 1761 at the age of 37.
-His final published sermon was entitled "A Sermon on the New Year," delivered at Princeton on New Year's Day, 1761.
-Davies, eerily, preached using Jeremiah 28:16 as his reference text, proclaiming that "it is not only possible--but highly probable, that death may meet some of us within the compass of this year."
+Davies final published sermon was entitled "A Sermon on the New Year," delivered at Princeton on New Year's Day, 1761.
+He eerily, preached using Jeremiah 28:16 as his reference text, proclaiming that "it is not only possible--but highly probable, that death may meet some of us within the compass of this year."

 Almost prophetically, Davies died one month later from pneumonia, on February 4, 1761.
-Rev. Finley succeeded him as the school's president, and Davies was buried alongside his predecessor in Princeton Cemetery.
+Rev. Finley succeeded him as the school's president.
+Davies was buried alongside his predecessor in Princeton Cemetery.